Direlynx/iDevice-Restriction-Cracker/README.md

 ## Requirements

 _Mac OS X only!
-This will do NOTHING on Windows or Linux, as the file paths are different!_
+This will do NOTHING on Windows or Linux!_

 1. An account of at least administrator permissions level.
 Must be able to use `sudo`.
 2. Xcode Command Line Tools